mehome/postern-1/README.md

 ### Planned Abstractions

 * **PKCS** - The agent may  provide a PKCS enpoint to be used by vendor solutions that support that standard.
+* **Environment Variables** - While using environment variables can be somewhat problematic to implement, postern may support the ability to inject keys into the environment.